 Physical activity exercises the heart, reducing the risk of heart disease.
 It can also help the body more effectively remove cholesterol from the blood, steadily lowering bad cholesterol.

 The Centers for Disease Control and Prevention (CDC) recommend at least

 People who are not active can start slowly.
 Even a slight increase in physical activity can improve health, and may make it easier to work up to more exercise.

 Cholesterol medications such as statins may be the fastest way to lower cholesterol for some people – usually within 6 to 8 weeks.
 This allows a person to quickly reduce their heart disease risk while cultivating a healthy lifestyle.
 During this period, a person can focus on lowering cholesterol over time with lifestyle and dietary changes.

-Because high cholesterol is a risk factor for serious heart health issues, the American Heart Association and American College of Cardiology recommend statins for many groups of people with high LDL cholesterol.
+Because high cholesterol is a risk factor for serious heart health issues, the

 If LDL cholesterol does not drop enough with diet and lifestyle changes and statins, a person might need additional medications.